Copyright Brian Peniston

-This project aims to protect and restore alpine ecosystems.
-These ecosystems have been damaged by unregulated adventure tourism in Nepal (Mt.
+This project protected and restored alpine ecosystems.
+These ecosystems had been damaged by unregulated adventure tourism in Nepal (Mt.
 Everest National Park, Makalu-Barun National Park), Peru (Huascaran National Park), and Patagonia (Glaciers National Park).
-The impacts of the alpine restoration initiative to date include saving 500,000 km of fragile alpine shrub juniper per year.
+The impacts of the alpine restoration initiative to date included saving 500,000 km of fragile alpine shrub juniper per year.
 This rare species of juniper was formerly used as fuel by tourist lodges.
-Other successes include restoring high altitude ecosystems through better local stewardship and mobilizing the climbing and trekking communities worldwide to become better high altitude conservationists, and to donate their time and financial resources to protecting the landscape.
+Other successes included restoring high altitude ecosystems through better local stewardship and mobilizing the climbing and trekking communities worldwide to become better high altitude conservationists, and to donate their time and financial resources to protecting the landscape.

 In 2009, an 80% increase in grass/herbaceous cover was measured at TMI‘s project site in the Huascaran National Park.
 This site had been decimated by cattle grazing, and was re-planted successfully when TMI helped villagers move cattle to improved pasture locations at lower elevations to avoid overgrazing.